What is a PIE Certificate?

 Format: Two-day institutes offered in January and May, 2020.
 Check back soon for May dates and registration information!

 A series of workshops that promote evidence-based teaching strategies in support of equitable and inclusive student-centered learning at the curricular, course, lesson, interpersonal and intrapersonal levels.
 Specific workshops include:

 - Lesson Planning for Student Success

 - TILT (Transparency in Learning and Teaching) Your Assignment

 - Reflective Teaching Practice

 Format: In-person and virtual workshops offered by CEETL, or partner departments within the "Golden 5," throughout the semester.
-Register for Equitable Teaching Foundations here and see the call for a Faculty Fellow for Critical Thinking here.
+Register for Equitable Teaching Sereis workshops here and see the call for a Faculty Fellow for Critical Thinking here.